Marc-Joseph Marion du Fresne

-Marc-Joseph Marion du Fresne (22 May 1724 – 12 June 1772) was a French privateer, East India captain, and explorer.
+Marc-Joseph Marion "Macé" du Fresne (22 May 1724 – 12 June 1772) was a French privateer, East India captain, and explorer.
 The expedition he led to find the hypothetical Terra Australis in 1771 made important geographic discoveries in the south Indian Ocean and anthropological discoveries in Tasmania and New Zealand.
 In New Zealand, they spent longer living on shore than any previous European expedition.
 Half way through the expedition's stay, Marion was killed during a military assault by Ngare Raumati: one of the oldest Māori tribes from the Whangārei region.

 He is commemorated with the toponyms Marion Island, South Africa and Marion Bay, Tasmania, as well in the name of two successive French oceanic research and supply vessel the Marion Dufresne (1972) and the Marion Dufresne II, which service the French Southern Territories of Amsterdam Island, the Crozet Islands, the Kerguelen Islands, and Saint Paul Island.

 Early career

-Marion was born in Saint Malo in 1724 into the, non-noble but wealthy, Marion family of shipowners and merchants.
+Marion was born in Saint Malo in 1724 the son of shipowner Julien Marion Dufresne (1681-1739) and his wife Marie Seraphique Le Fer de la Lande.
+The family was non-noble but wealthy shipowners and merchants.
 He eventually inherited a farm 'Le Fresne' near the village of Saint-Jean-sur-Vilaine and styled himself Marion Dufresne (or in some instances Dufresne-Marion).
+He signed as Marc and was also referred to "Macé", probably because of his maternal grandfather Macé Le Fer sieur de la Lande (1640-1710).
 He was never known as (or signed himself) 'Du Fresne', but this has become a familiar appellation in New Zealand and Tasmania.
 He first went to sea in 1741 on a voyage to Cadiz aboard the 22-gun Saint-Ésprit.

 During the War of the Austrian Succession, Marion commanded several ships as a privateer, including the Prince de Conty where he transported Charles Edward Stuart from Scotland to France.
 In the Seven Years' War, he was engaged in various naval operations including taking the astronomer Alexandre Guy Pingré to observe the 1761 transit of Venus in the Indian Ocean.

 In January 1762, Marion received a grant of 625 argents of land at Quartier Militaire in Mauritius.
 Although he returned to France in 1764 and 1767, he made the island home in 1768.